guardian/service-catalogue/packages/dev-environment/README.md

 > **Note**
 > You can also use other Postgres clients, such as `psql` to query the data, or even your IDE!

-## Testing prima migrations
+## Testing the prima migration container
-To test prisma migrations you can run the following script:
+To test the prisma migration container you can run the following script:

   ```sh
    ./packages/dev-environment/script/start-prisma-migrate-test
    ```
-This will start two containers.
-Checking the logs of the container running the image dev_environment-prisma-migrate will show which migrations habe been applied.
+This will run the run-prisma-migrate.sh script.

 ## RepoCop